Square joy: trapped rainwater

 There is another approach to the shortest path problem, a beautifully simple Bellman-Ford algorithm that works by incremental relaxation of the distance matrix.
 It looks especially simple for implicitly defined graphs like our grid.
 Here is how to apply it to our problem:

-Let us put this in J now.
+Let’s put this idea in j now.
 We start by constructing the initial matrix of distances.
-We will use the $ (shape of, reshape) verb for that.
+We’ll use the $ (shape of, reshape) verb for that.

 NB.
 We use the inverted cone as our example.